provanpm/WEATHERIT/README.md

 ## Functional Requirements

-### Requirement 100.0: Add Park
+### Requirement 100.0: View Weather at Current Location

 #### Scenario

-As a user interested in a park, they should be able to add a new park with name, image, description and location
+As a user interested in a knowing their current weather, they should be able to view the weather situation for their current location

 #### Dependencies

-Camera permissions
+Location access

 Device has internet connection

 #### Assumptions

-Device has working camera
+Device has working GPS

 #### Examples

 1.1

-**Given** a user is adding a new park
+**Given** a user is viewing the weather at their current location

-**When**  they click add park
+**When**  they click view weather at my location

-**Then** it should be verefied they have included name and location

-1.2

-**Given** a user is adding a new park

-**When** they choose to add image(s)

-**Then** the device camera should activate and display capture
+**Then** they should see a description of their current weather (temperature, wind, clouds, etc.)

-### Requirement 101: Search Park
+### Requirement 101.0: View Weather at Any Location

 #### Scenario

-As a user interested in going to the park, they should be able to search parks based on a variety of information, such as name or location
+As a user interested in a knowing the weather at a location, they should be able to search the weather situation for a desired location

 #### Dependencies